MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/glint.md

 * Name
 * When it was opened and closed
 * How many questions it has
-* When correlation with Viva Insights data took place (for example, 01/04/2023 - 04/02/2023). <!--would like more information about this-->
+* When correlation with Viva Insights data took place (that is, 90 days before and after the survey close date).

 #### Questions with strong relationship